Available in Enterprise Edition E20.

 The default Mattermost database search starts to show performance degradation at around 2.5 million posts, depending on the specifications for the database server.
 If you expect your Mattermost server to have more than 2.5 million posts, we recommend using Elasticsearch for optimum search performance.

 Setting up an Elasticsearch Server¶

-The setup process for the Elasticsearch server is documented in the official Elasticsearch documentation.
-Elasticsearch v5.0 and later is supported.
+The set up process for the Elasticsearch server is documented in the official Elasticsearch documentation.

 You must install the ICU Analyzer Plugin when setting up Elasticsearch for Mattermost.